Table of contents

 Legacy REST and SOAP APIs

 The REST and SOAP APIs that were provided before Deep Security 11.1 have not changed.
-They have been deprecated, so new features will not be added but the existing API functionality will continue to function as usual.
+They have been deprecated, so even though new features are not added, the existing API functionality will continue to work.

 Workload Security still includes the legacy Deep Security REST and SOAP APIs.
-For guidance on using them, see the following guides:
+For guidance on using them, see the following:

 Next Step